-The Supreme Court of Virginia has found mandamus is "appropriately used and is often used to compel [state officials] to act where they refuse to act and ought to act, but not to direct and control the... discretion to be exercised in the performance of the act to be done."
+The Supreme Court of Virginia has found mandamus is "appropriately used and is often used to compel courts to act where they refuse to act and ought to act, but not to direct and control the ... discretion to be exercised in the performance of the act to be done."
 In re Horan, 271 Va.
 258, 259 (2006) (quoting Page v.
 Clopton, 71 Va.
 (30 Gratt.)
 415, 418 (1878)).
-Here, it is clear that the issuance of the writ is proper because "it is within the power of the defendant, as well as his duty, to do the act in question."
-Carver v.
-Spotsylvania Cty.
-Bd. of Supervisors, 12 Va.
-Cir.
-94 (1987) (quoting Bd. of Supervisors v.
-Combs, 160 Va.
-487 (1933)).
-The Respondents, who are collectively responsible for the health and wellness of the thousands of people in custody in our state's jails and prisons, have the power and duty to take actions consistent with safeguarding constitutional rights.
-They do not have the discretion to disregard these obligations through inaction to this developing crisis.
+Here, it is clear that the issuance of this extraordinary writ is proper considering the urgency which prompts this request, "the interests of the public and third persons, the results which would follow upon a refusal of the writ, as well as the promotion of substantial justice."
+Gannon v.
+State Corp.
+Commission, 243 Va.
+480, 482 (1992) (quoting Richmond-Greyhound Lines v.
+Davis, 200 Va.
+147, 151-52, (1958)).
+State courts serve a critical function in preserving the health and safety of the thousands of people in custody in our state's jails and prisons, and have the power and duty to take actions consistent with safeguarding constitutional rights.
+Courts do not have the discretion to disregard these obligations through inaction.

-Each Respondent's duty to protect the lives of the thousands of people currently in their custody from COVID-19 stems directly from the U.S. and Virginia Constitutions.
-The prohibitions against cruel and unusual punishment contained in Article I, § 9 of the Virginia Constitution and the Eighth Amendment of the United States Constitution, demand that the state provide for the "basic human needs" of prisoners in its custody.
+The courts' duty to protect the lives of the thousands of people currently in custody from COVID-19 stems directly from the U.S. and Virginia Constitutions.
+The prohibitions against cruel and unusual punishment contained in Article I, § 9 of the Virginia Constitution and the Eighth Amendment of the United States Constitution, demand that prisoners in custody be provided their "basic human needs."
 See Helling v.
 McKinney, 509 U.S. 25, 32 (1993).
-The Eighth Amendment to the United States Constitution prohibits state officials from acting with deliberate indifference to a convicted prisoner's serious medical needs.
+The Eighth Amendment to the United States

+Constitution prohibits public officials from acting with deliberate indifference to a convicted prisoner's serious medical needs.
 See, e.g., Farmer v.
 Brennan, 511 U.S. 825, 828-29 (1994); Estelle v.
 Gamble, 429 U.S. 97, 104 (1976). "[W]hen the State . . . fails to provide for [prisoners'] basic human needs . . . it transgresses the substantive limits on state action set by the Eighth Amendment and the Due Process Clause."
 DeShaney v.
 Winnebago Cty.
 Dep't of Soc.
 Servs., 489 U.S. 189, 199-200 (1989); see also Youngberg v.
 Romeo, 457 U.S. 307, 324 (1982) (finding the State has a duty to provide services and care to institutionalized persons in its custody).

 "[I]t is cruel and unusual punishment to hold convicted criminals in unsafe conditions."
 Youngberg, 457 U.S. at 315-316.
-In the past, courts have found claims of future harms cognizable under the Eighth Amendment that involved the risks posed by second-hand smoke, contaminated water, use of chemical toilets, and paint toxins.62
+In the past, courts have found claims of future harms cognizable under the Eighth Amendment that involved the risks posed by second-hand smoke, contaminated water, use of chemical toilets, and paint toxins.61